 - Recovery Machine.

-- The gauges should be turned off and then connected to the high and low sides of the unit to be recovered from.
-Red goes to the high side, Blue goes to the low side.
+- The gauges should be turned off and connected to the high and low sides of the unit to be recovered from.
+Red goes to the high side; Blue goes to the low side.

-- The center yellow hose goes to the suction line of the recover machine marked IN, a dryer should be placed here to help keep contaminants out.
+- The yellow center hose goes to the suction line of the recovery machine-marked IN; a dryer should be placed here to help keep contaminants out.

-- Set the recover tank on a scale to measure how much refrigerant is removed from the unit, and ovoid overfilling the recovery tank.
-By law a tank can only be filled to 80 percent capacity.
+- Set the recovery tank on a scale to measure how much refrigerant is removed from the unit and avoid overfilling the recovery tank.
+By law, a tank can only be filled to 80 percent capacity.

-- After everything is connected the air purged from the hoses.
-This is done by opening all the valves from the unit to the tank, only the tank valve should be off, then at the tank letting the air push out of the hoses.
+- After everything is connected, the air is purged from the hoses.
+This is done by opening all the valves from the unit to the tank; only the tank valve should be off, then at the tank letting the air push out of the hoses.
 This will only be done for a few seconds.
-At the tank unscrew the hose slightly until air is heard escaping, after a second or two re-tighten the connection to the tank.
+At the tank, unscrew the hose slightly until the air is heard escaping; after a second or two, re-tighten the connection to the tank.
 The refrigerant will be under pressure and push the air out of the lines.

-- After the the lines are purged the recovery machine is ready to be turn on.
-The recovery tank valve along with all other valves should be open, the recovery machine can be turned on.
+- After the lines are purged, the recovery machine is ready to be turned on.
+The recovery tank valve, along with all other valves, should be open; the recovery machine can be turned on.

-- At the HVAC gauges and recovery machine you should see the pressure begin to drop as the refrigerant goes into he recovery tank.
-Be sure to watch the scale as to not overfill the recovery tank, a tank should never be filled pass 80 percent of its capacity.
+- At the HVAC gauges and recovery machine, you should see the pressure begin to drop as the refrigerant goes into the recovery tank.
+Be sure to watch the scale as not to overfill the recovery tank; a tank should never be filled past 80 percent of its capacity.
 The recovery machine should be working up to it reaches 0 psi on the low-side of the recovery machine.
-Don’t go below 0 psi as if there is a leak you will be sucking air.
+Don’t go below 0 psi, as if there is a leak, you will be sucking air.
 Most new recovery machines will turn themselves off automatically when they reach 0 psi.

-- After the recovery machine has reached zero psi the recover machine needs to be purged.
-To do this turn the low-side blue valve to purge and the high red side to purge on the recovery machine.
+- After the recovery machine has reached zero psi, the recovery machine needs to be purged.
+To do this, turn the low-side blue valve to purge and the high red side to purge on the recovery machine.
 Then watch the gauges on the recovery machine.
-The low side will go from high-to-low and the recovery machine should shut down when its done.
+The low side will go from high to low, and the recovery machine should shut down when it is done.

 - Close all the valves, especially the recovery tank, and you are done.